Lorena1908/To-do_List_app/README.md

 This is a simple to-do list app made with tkinter

 ## Setup
-1. Install the required packages using the following command: `pip install -r requirements.txt`
-2. Type `python main.py` on the command line to run the program
+1.Type `python main.py` on the command line to run the program